 Rockwood Memorial Lecture

 INC sponsors the H. Paul Rockwood Memorial Lectureship held annually.
 The Rockwood Memorial Lectureship Fund was gifted to the Institute by Mr. and Mrs. Jerome Rockwood in memory of their late son's interest, studies, and work in the neural computation field.
 The Rockwood Memorial Lectures are endowed by Mr. and Mrs. Jerome Rockwood in memory of their late son, Paul, who received a B.S. in Computer Science from UCSD in 1980 and then obtained a second degree B.A. in Psychology in 1981.
 In 1983 he started a company, Integral Solutions, to develop a universal language translation, but died tragically in a mountaineering accident before he could fulfill his promise.

-Institute for Neural Computation, https://inc.ucsd.edu
+Organized by: Institute for Neural Computation, https://inc.ucsd.edu